 The 2016 election result for Surf Coast Shire suggested that the community was generally happy with their councilors with all existing councilors who stood being returned.
 Since then, two councilors have resigned causing a countback and a by-election.

-The 2020 election will use the proposed boundaries for the first time subject to approval from the local government minister.
+The 2020 election will use the new boundaries for the first time.

 This map features the new ward boundaries for 2020: